ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 on the same line, and change lines at the start of an argument.

 As far as possible, avoid arguments which consist of complex
-expressions: in these cases define the ``large'' argument by a `let` construction.
+expressions: in these cases define the “large” argument by a `let` construction.

 >